Israeli's Gantz immune from prosecution in Gaza bombing case -Dutch court | Law-Order

 Israeli's Gantz immune from prosecution in Gaza bombing case -Dutch court

 In the suit, Ziada sought unspecified damages against Gantz - a career soldier turned politician - under Dutch universal jurisdiction rules.
-The appeals court said the case concerned officials who carried out the policies of the Israeli state.
-Sixty-seven Israeli soldiers and six civilians in Israel also died, according to Israeli military and health officials.
+The appeals court said the case concerned officials - Gantz and his co-defendant, former Air Force commander Amir Eshel - who carried out the policies of the Israeli state.

-A Dutch appeals court on Tuesday ruled that Israeli Defence Minister Benny Gantz was immune from civil prosecution in the Netherlands in a case brought over the deaths of six Palestinians in an Israeli airstrike on Gaza.
+A Dutch appeals court on Tuesday ruled that Israeli Defence Minister Benny Gantz was immune from civil prosecution in the Netherlands in a case brought over the deaths of six Palestinians in an Israeli air strike.
 The court upheld a lower court's finding of January 2020 that Gantz, as a high-ranking Israeli official carrying out government policy, could not be held liable in a Dutch civil case.

-The plaintiff, Ismail Ziada - a Dutch national of Palestinian origin - said he lost his mother, three of his brothers, his sister-in-law, and his nephew in the attack, which took place in 2014 when Gantz was Israeli armed forces' commander-in-chief.
+The plaintiff, Ismail Ziada - a Dutch national of Palestinian origin - said he lost his mother, three of his brothers, his sister-in-law and his nephew in the attack, which took place in Gaza in 2014 when Gantz was Israeli armed forces' commander-in-chief.
 In the suit, Ziada sought unspecified damages against Gantz - a career soldier turned politician - under Dutch universal jurisdiction rules.

-The appeals court said the case concerned officials who carried out the policies of the Israeli state.
-That meant "a judgment on their actions will necessarily include a judgment on the actions of the state of Israel," over which a Dutch court had no jurisdiction, a summary of the judges' decision read out in court said.
+The appeals court said the case concerned officials - Gantz and his co-defendant, former Air Force commander Amir Eshel - who carried out the policies of the Israeli state.
+That meant "a judgment on their actions will necessarily include a judgment on the actions of the state of Israel," over which a Dutch court had no jurisdiction, a summary of the judges' decision stated.

-Israel's Deputy Attorney General Roy Schondorf welcomed the ruling.
-"It is a most important legal precedent that safeguards Israel's military commanders as a whole against similar attempts," he said on Twitter.
+Reacting to the ruling, Gantz said he had been confident that he and Israel had been acting according to international law.
+"I am very happy that now other people have said the same," Gantz he told Reuters.
+The court's ruling did not address whether the bombing contravened international law.

-Universal jurisdiction allows countries to prosecute serious offenses such as war crimes no matter where they were committed.
-However, citing international jurisprudence, the Dutch court said it could not be applied in civil damages cases in the Netherlands, even if they concerned alleged war crimes.
+Its judges said universal jurisdiction - which allows countries to prosecute serious offences committed elsewhere - could not be applied in civil damages cases in the Netherlands, even if they concerned alleged war crimes.
+Ziada's lawyer, Liesbeth Zegveld, said her client had yet to decide whether to appeal, but suggested prospects of overturning the ruling appeared slim.

+"Chances that the Dutch Supreme Court will hold the Israeli military to account are small," she told Reuters by text message.
+Israel's Deputy Attorney General Roy Schondorf said the ruling set a legal precedent "that safeguards Israel's military commanders as a whole."

 Rights groups have accused both sides of war crimes during a seven-week war in Gaza in 2014.
 According to U.N. figures, about 2,200 Palestinians are estimated to have been killed in that conflict, including up to 1,500 civilians.
 Sixty-seven Israeli soldiers and six civilians in Israel also died, according to Israeli military and health officials.